TheYuvrajMishra/music/README.md

-# 🎶 VisionTune: Make Music with Your Movements! 🚀
+# 🎶 Music: Make Music with Your Movements! 🚀

 Welcome to **VisionTune** — a futuristic experiment where your camera becomes your instrument and your motions become music!
 Harness the power of computer vision to **create beats, melodies, and rhythms** just by moving your hands, head, or body.